MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

-Once a suitable box is identified, the --clip_svg_viewbox agument can be used to update the viewBox attribute of the SVG element to that box and the --clip argument can be used to remove drawing elements that are outsie of that box.
+Once a suitable box is identified, the --clip_svg_viewbox agument can be used to update the viewBox attribute of the SVG element to that box and the --clip argument can be used to remove drawing elements that are outside of that box.
 Any SVG group elements that are left empty after drawing elements are removed are also removed.